Lover of the Russian queen!

 - Lee's own favourite screen Rasputin was Conrad Veidt, who played Rasputin in a 1932 German film.
 Veidt's performance was noted for being considerably understated in contrast to some others, and the film itself reads more like a documentary than a drama—Rasputin isn't portrayed as particularily demonic but as a sympathetic, if lumbering peasant.

-- Tom Baker played a darkly charismatic Rasputin in the historical biopic Nicholas and Alexandra.
+- Tom Baker of Doctor Who fame played a darkly charismatic Rasputin in the historical biopic Nicholas and Alexandra.

 - Gert Fröbe played Rasputin in I Killed Rasputin, a 1967 French movie.